wrufay/koinyou/README.md

 ## Contributing

-If you want to help make this better, PRs are welcome.
+PRs welcome!
+If you want to help make this better, go for it.

-## A Note

-This isn't a startup.
-I'm not trying to monetize this or turn it into a business.
-It's just a project made for anyone who wants to grow closer to God and to each other.

-If even one person feels less alone in their faith because of this app, that's enough.

 ---